|31st March |

 The BBFC have updated their website re the the re-enactment of the Video Recordings Act:

-and revives the Video Recordings Act 1984 (VRA), restoring the public protection provided by a robust video classification system.
-It sets out the statutory requirement for videos, DVDs and some video games to be classified and age rated by the
+revives the Video Recordings Act 1984 (VRA), restoring the public protection provided by a robust video classification system.
+It sets out the statutory requirement for videos, DVDs and some video games to be classified and age rated by the British Board

 The Digital Economy Bill was discussed in Lords Committee on 8th February 2010.

 A long list of amendments were discussed and withdrawn.
 Here is a brief summery of these.

 This was an unneeded suggestion to add to the list of material that would exempt a video game from the need for classification.
 In reality the list in the original bill is sufficient, but this issue has become something of a band